refinedev/refine/documentation/blog/2024-01-05-kubectl-version.md

 Kubernetes is a container orchestration powerhouse, and kubectl is its main command-line tool for developers.
 Understanding your kubectl version affects Kubernetes cluster compatibility and application deployment and management.
 This article will discuss the `kubectl version` command in detail.
 We will cover installation, basic and advanced use, output, and common issues.

-This guide will also show you how to utilise the `kubectl version` command in various situations.
+This guide will also show you how to utilize the `kubectl version` command in various situations.
 Let's get started with its installation, followed by the advanced use cases.

 ## Getting Started with kubectl